clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/The Basics.md

   * For instance, the Logger++ module can extend the built-in logging functionality of Burp Suite.
 ## Installation
 ### Downloads
-* To download the latest version of Burp Suite for other systems, you may click [this](https://portswigger.net/burp/releases/) button to go to their download page.
+* To download the latest version of Burp Suite for other systems, click [this](https://portswigger.net/burp/releases/) button to go to the download page.
 * Burp Suite comes pre-installed with **Kali Linux**.
   * In case it is missing on the Kali installation, it can easily be installed from the Kali apt repositories.
 * **Linux, macOS, and Windows**: PortSwigger provides dedicated installers for Burp Suite Community and Burp Suite Professional on the Burp Suite downloads page.
     * Choose your operating system from the dropdown menu and select **Burp Suite Community Edition**.
-* Then, click the **Download** button to initiate the download.
+    * Click the **Download** button to initiate the download.
 ### Installation
-* Install Burp Suite using the appropriate method for the OS.
 * On Windows, run the executable file, while on Linux, execute the script from the terminal (with or without `sudo`).
   * If `sudo` is not used during installation on Linux, Burp Suite will be installed in the home directory at `~/BurpSuiteCommunity/BurpSuiteCommunity` and will not be added to the `PATH`.
-* The installation wizard provides clear instructions, and it is generally safe to accept the default settings.
+* The installation wizard provides clear instructions and it is generally safe to accept the default settings.
 ## The Dashboard
 * Once Burp Suite is launched and the terms and conditions are accepted, a project type will need to be selected.
-  * In Burp Suite Community, the options are limited, so click **Next** to proceed.
+  * In Burp Suite Community, the options are limited so click **Next** to proceed.
 * The next window allows the configuration for Burp Suite to be chosen.
   * It is generally recommended to keep the default settings, which are suitable for most situations.
 * Click **Start Burp** to open the main Burp Suite interface.
   * Upon opening Burp Suite for the first time, a screen with training options may be encountered.
     * It is highly recommended to go through these training materials.
-* If the training screen is not displayed (or in subsequent sessions), the Burp Dashboard will be presented.
+* If the training screen is not displayed (or in subsequent sessions) the **Burp Dashboard** will be presented.
 * There are question mark icons yhroughout the various tabs and windows of Burp Suite.
   * Clicking on these opens a new window with helpful information specific to that section.
   * These are invaluable when assistance or clarification is needed on a particular feature, so make sure to utilise them effectively.